Sherry Malik

-Sherry Malik is a Pakistani actor, director and screenwriter.
-He featured in Urdu and Punjabi films Tina, BeQarar, Himat Wala, Hangama, Shani and Mohabbat Ho To Aisi Ho.
+Sherry Malik is a Pakistani actor, director and screenwriter, known for his appearances in Urdu and Punjabi films such as Tina, Beqarar, Himmat Wala, Hangama, Shani and Mohabbat Ho To Aisi Ho.

 Early life

-Malik was born in 1960 in Karachi, Pakistan.
+Malik was born into a Punjabi Pathan family in 1960 in Karachi, Pakistan.
 He completed his secondary education at St. Patrick's College, and later graduated from University of Karachi.
 Sherry's family were close friends with Waheed Murad's family.